lijumjose/VIPMP/src/pages/sandbox/sandbox_portal/flex_discounts/index.md

 The UI displays a list of current discounts, including the following details:

-- Option to filter flexible discounts based on the applicable market segments
+- Option to filter flexible discounts based on the applicable market segments.
-- Option to filter flexible discounts based on the applicable country
+- Option to filter flexible discounts based on the applicable country.
-- Option to filter flexible discounts applicable for renewal or for new purchases
+- Option to filter flexible discounts applicable for renewal or for new purchases.
-- Name and description of the discount
+- Name and description of the discount.
 - Discount `code` to identify the discount.
 Use this code to apply the discounted price.
+- <mark>`category` of the discount.
+Possible values are: `STANDARD` and `INTRO`. </mark>
-- Start and end date of discount
+- Start and end date of discount.
 - Status of the discount.
 Only discounts with **ACTIVE** status are eligible.
 - Offer IDs the discount applies to.
 - Type and value of discount.
 A discount can have either fixed discount or a percentage discount on the price.
 For example, if the `type` is **FIXED DISCOUNT** and `value` is **20**, and `currency` is **USD**, means a flat discount of $20 on the offer price.